Cecylia Słapakowa: Ringelblum Archive work

-Eliahu Gutkowski or Hersz Wasser, two the "Oyneg Shabbos" project organisers, shortly before the start of the so-called "Great Action", the mass-deportation of Polish Jews undertaken by the German military administrators.
+It is likely that Słapakowa handed over the notebook containing transcriptions of her interviews and other research work to Eliahu Gutkowski or Hersz Wasser, two of the "Oyneg Shabbos" project organisers, shortly before the start of the so-called "Great Action", the mass-deportation of Polish Jews undertaken by the German military administrators.
 Mass-deportations began in the second half of July 1942.

+Death and legacy

-It is impossible to know whether or not she had undertaken other project work which was lost.
-Like many others working on the project, Cecylia Słapakowa was taken by train to the Treblinka extermination camp where, according to information later provided by the project organiser Emanuel Ringelblum, she and her daughter were killed soon after arrival.
-There is a certain amount of unclarity as to whether she was murdered at Treblinka in 1942 or at the Trawniki concentration camp in 1943, but it is as certain as it can be that she was a holocaust victim.
+Like many others working on the project, Cecylia Słapakowa was taken by train to the Treblinka extermination camp where, according to information later provided by the project organiser Ringelblum, she and her daughter were killed soon after arrival.
+There is a certain amount of unclarity as to whether she was murdered at Treblinka in 1942 or at the Trawniki concentration camp in 1943, but it is as certain as it can be that she was a Holocaust (or shoah) victim.
 According to her friend, the young journalist Rachel Auerbach, her husband survived the shoah, however.
 The nature and extent (possibly only partially) of her work for the "Oyneg Shabbos" project became apparent only after the war was concluded and the large tin boxes in which Part I of the project had been hastily hidden were retrieved and opened up.